Skip to main content

 1 Name

-Select to edit the name of the expression.
-We recommend making it a clear description of what the expression does, so it can be easily picked from a list when someone configures a control property.
+To set the name of the expression, select Edit.
+We recommend making it a concise description of what the expression does, so it can be clearly identified in a list.

 2 Node types

 Nodes are the building blocks of your expression.
-Each type represents a function or a value.
-Values can be static, or dynamically linked to a control property on the item form, or dynamically linked to a global Alloy variable, e.g. the current user's name.
+Each node represents a function or a value.
+Values can be static, dynamically linked to a control property, or dynamically linked to a global variable, e.g. the current user's name.

 • Conditionals - logical functions that test inputs from other nodes and produce corresponding output.